Revit® Turbocharger for Timber Frame Floors

 modeling of floor's wood framing members including joists, battens, bridging,

-Fully scalable: from simple structures to complex multi-level buildings; irregular floor shapes
+• Fully scalable: from simple structures to complex multi-level buildings with irregular floor shapes.

-Easy transfer framing elements between same groups or identical walls in different levels of buildings by predefining what elements building designer is going to affect: all walls from the same model group, from the instance model group, or selected wall should be unique in the building
+• Easily transfer framing elements between same groups or identical floors in different levels of buildings by predefining which elements the building designer is going to affect: all floors from the same model group, from the instance model group, or selected floor should be unique in the building.

-Shop drawing views and schedules are added automatically to the sheets according to user predefined template
+• Shop drawing views and schedules are added automatically to sheets according to user's predefined template.

-All templates and rules are fully customizable; framing sheathing and shop drawing configurations can be saved for the future projects and shared between company team members
+• All templates and rules are fully customizable; framing sheathing and shop drawing configurations can be saved for future projects and shared between company team members.

-Optional CNC output (Hundegger, Randek, Weinmann, ...) to joinery machines and multi panels production lines enables your model data to be automatically exported to manufacturing
+• Optional CNC output (Hundegger, Randek, Weinmann, ...) to joinery machines and multi-panel production lines enables your model data to be automatically exported to manufacturing.

 Developed in compliance with standards and guidelines: